Keep your communication channels people-centered and intentional in three steps:

 Step 3: Choose a communication channel that will best reach your audience

-What do comedy and workplace communication have in common?
+What do comedy and effective communication in the workplace have in common?
 It’s all in the delivery—ba-duh-bum.

 But with more ways than ever to get your messages to the masses—or the individual—figuring out which communication channels will work best can feel overwhelming.
 Is it ever OK to text your manager?
 Should you email or direct message your coworker a quick question?
 And does anyone talk on the phone anymore?